Asymptotic Representations of Quantum Affine Superalgebras

-We study representations of the $q$-Yangian, the upper Borel subalgebra with respect to RTT realization of the quantum affine superalgebra associated with the Lie superalgebra $\mathfrak{gl}(M,N)$.
-Following the work of Hernandez-Jimbo, we construct inductive systems of Kirillov-Reshetikhin modules by using a cyclicity result of tensor products of these modules we established recently, and realize their inductive limits as modules over the $q$-Yangian, extending the asymptotic construction of Hernandez-Jimbo to the super case.
-Then, we propose a new asymptotic construction on the inductive limits of the same inductive systems, resulting in modules over the full quantum affine superalgebra depending on an additional parameter. $q$-character and Gelfand-Tsetlin basis for these two kinds of modules are also investigated.
+\Abstract{We study representations of the quantum af\/f\/ine superalgebra associated with a~general linear Lie superalgebra.
+In the spirit of Hernandez--Jimbo, we construct inductive systems of Kirillov--Reshetikhin modules based on a cyclicity result that we established previously on tensor products of these modules, and realize their inductive limits as modules over its Borel subalgebra, the so-called $q$-Yangian.
+A new generic asymptotic limit of the same inductive systems is proposed, resulting in modules over the full quantum af\/f\/ine superalgebra.
+We derive generalized Baxter's relations in the sense of Frenkel--Hernandez for representations of the full quantum group.}